 Once at a gathering, Bhagavan declared- “I Love the Kuppam Family!”
 When asked why He said, “They keep singing to me and about me all the time wherever they are”.
 This soulful music is what rendered Vijayamma, her parents, brothers, and sisters to be so dear to Bhagavan.

 The best way to describe Linda is “Light is always born from darkness".
-She is the creator of the three-peace code curriculum, spark app creator, Tedx speaker, 2017 El Hibri peace education prize nominee, 2018 Window On the World Mandala, Prize winner.
-Linda Ragsdale is an award-winning Author, illustrator, international speaker and teacher.
+She is the creator of the Three-Peace Code Curriculum, Spark App, TedX speaker, 2017 El-Hibri Peace Education prize nominee, and 2018 Window on the World Mandala Prize winner.
+Linda Ragsdale is an award-winning author, illustrator, international speaker, and teacher.

-As a survivor of the 2008 Mumbai terrorist attack, her physically devastating wound -a machine gun bullet seared a two-and-a-half-foot path down her back- validates her message of peace, love and compassion over retaliation or resentment.
+As a survivor of the 2008 Mumbai terrorist attack where her physically devastating wound of a machine gun bullet searing a two-and-a-half-foot path down her back, validates her message of peace, love, and compassion over retaliation or resentment.
 Whether the terrorist comes from outside or within, Ragsdale believes peace and love offer a balanced journey through every challenging event.
 Linda returned to India in 2010 to spread her message of love and peace.
-In 2011, the Hubert H Humphrey fellows joined hands with the peace dragon and came up with the International peace curriculum.
+In 2011, the Hubert H. Humphrey Fellows joined hands with the Peace Dragon and came up with the International Peace Curriculum.

 As today is a sacred day dedicated to women, they should change themselves and help to change the men and children.
 They should develop the qualities of sympathy, compassion, love and sacrifice.
 Study the lives of great women who were models of patience, fortitude, compassion and sacrifice.
 I desire that you should take up the reins of leadership and bring peace and prosperity to the nation by leading ideal lives.